 Consequently, most of the available studies are first language studies where the instruction was presented in a first language (mostly English).
 They used immediate tests only as the measure of comprehension or understanding (e.g., Mayer & Moreno, 1998; Moreno & Mayer, 1999) with a few exceptions (Segers, Verhoeven, & Hulstijn-Hendrikse, 2008; Witteman & Segers, 2010).
 Additionally, most of them were conducted in controlled laboratory settings where participants were engaged in a one-time brief learning experience (Moreno, 2006; Tabbers, 2002); instructions employed were either system-paced or paper-based and were limited to the total duration of the narration (Tabbers, 2002); and included learning materials from exact sciences (Tabbers, 2002).
 Therefore, it is reasonable to claim that the results obtained so far are limited to short-term learning outcomes and to L1 learning contexts to a great extent.

-The Present Study????
+The Present Study

 This study investigated the modality effect in relation to second/foreign language (L2) reading and listening using a text since the application of the modality effect in L2 learning is mostly based on presentation of multimedia glosses and annotations to facilitate reading comprehension or vocabulary learning (e.g., Ariew & Erçetin, 2004; Chun & Plass, 1996; Şakar & Erçetin, 2005).
 Moreover, the present study incorporated a computerized L2 reading span task in order to see how WM contributes to multimedia learning in an L2 context.
 Finally, except for a few studies (e.g., Segers et al., 2008; Witteman & Segers, 2010) less is known concerning the long term effects of audiovisual presentation.
 As a result, the delayed effects were also examined in this study.
 Specifically, what are the immediate and delayed effects of presentation mode and WM capacity on retention and transfer performance in L2 reading versus listening?